crd150/crd150.github.io/lab2.md

 ### **Subsetting/Filtering**
 \

 Subsetting or filtering means selecting rows/obsevervations based on their values.
 To subset in R, use the command `filter()`.
-Visually, subsetting rows looks like
+Visually, subsetting rows looks like.

 <center>
 ![](/Users/noli/Documents/UCD/teaching/CRD150/Lab/Lab2/subsetrows.png)